Prepare Yourself: How You Can Beat the SAP ECC to S/4HANA Migration Deadline

 Take the First Step Now

-While there’s a good reason for organizations to be cautious about making a significant shift from SAP ECC to SAP S/4HANA and GCP, shifting mission-critical workloads with proper planning and expert support can make the processes faster, more efficient, and more economical.
+While there’s a good reason for organizations to be cautious about making a significant shift from SAP ECC to SAP S/4HANA and Google Cloud, shifting mission-critical workloads with proper planning and expert support can make the processes faster, more efficient, and more economical.

 Your organization will gain an early SAP HANA migration advantage by avoiding the high cost of waiting while utilizing the many business benefits of operating on today’s leading-edge systems.

-As the leading multicloud specialist with extensive SAP ERP and GCP expertise, Rackspace Technology accelerates the value you’ll gain from your SAP investment.
+As the leading multicloud specialist with extensive SAP ERP and Google Cloud expertise, Rackspace Technology accelerates the value you’ll gain from your SAP investment.

-Take the first step to your SAP HANA and GCP transformation!
+Take the first step to your SAP HANA and Google Cloud transformation!
 Contact us for an expert assessment of the state of your SAP application and receive the most efficient transformational roadmap.

 Our Journey through AWS re:Invent 2023 Highlights — Recap and Wrap-up